TABLE OF CONTENTS

 Processing Fees & More

 The fees merchants pay merchant acquiring banks are mostly based on the number of transactions made.
 Every time a customer pays with a card, the merchant service provider charges the merchant a nominal percentage.
+This is detailed on your monthly merchant statement.

 While there are many fees to be aware of in a merchant agreement, these are the two most common types: